-Because this is a 4-unit course, students can expect to spend a minimum of twelve hours per week preparing for and attending classes and completing course assignments.
-This course will have integrated into the syllabus the following 1-unit enhancement requirements, which will count for a total of 50 points.
+Because this is a 4-unit course, students can expect to spend a minimum of twelve hours per week attending class and preparing course assignments.
+This course will have integrated into the syllabus the following 1-unit enhancement requirements (part of the four units), which will count for a total of 50 points.

-- Define a list of 37 basic terms used in the course.
-These terms will be on either notecards or on a computer printout.
-Each term will include a definition and an example.
-These terms will appear in Klammer's twelve chapters and on the five exams. - > Complete Common Grammar Errors, Parts I and II. - Learn Latin and Greek affixes and roots.
+- ➤ Define and provide an example of each of the 37 basic terms used in the course.
+These terms can be on either notecards or on notebook paper.
+You will need to understand these terms to master the concepts in Klammer's twelve chapters, the five quizzes, and the five exams. - ➤ Complete Common Grammar Errors, Parts I and II handouts. - ➤ Learn Latin and Greek affixes and roots.
 Make notecards if that helps.
-The roots and affixes will be part of exam #1. - > Memorize the prepositions and write them from memory.
+The roots and affixes will be part of exam #1.
+The list is in your course reader. - Memorize the prepositions and write them from memory in class.

-Restatement of the University's Credit Hour Requirement below.
+Statement of SJSU's Credit Hour Requirement below.